ci-lab-cz/crem-ml/README.md

   that should not be affected by optimization.
 For instance, this could be an active scaffold which you  wish to preserve.
 + max_cuts - number of maximum cuts used in fragmentation procedure (see RDKit.Chem.rdMMPA docs)
 + radius - how distant a context should be considered while making replacements using CReM module.
++ min_inc - minimal increase in size of fragment while making replacements using CReM module.
+If not specified,
+ the default is -2 heavy atoms.
+This means that new fragment can have 2 atoms less than the one replaced.
++ max_inc - miaximal increase in size of fragment while making replacements using CReM module.
+The default is +2 heavy atoms.
+  This means that new fragment can have 2 atoms more than the one replaced.
 + keep_stereo -  (True/False) use information about stereochemistry
   of compound
 + replacement_database - path to database with interchangeable fragments.